Machy8/webloader/README.md

 echo $webloader->getFilesCollectionRender()->css('my-bundle');
 ````

-The output on will be similiar to the following code
+The output will be similiar to the following code:
 ````html
 <link type="text/css" rel="stylesheet" href="/path/to/webtemp/my-bundle.css?v=1512829634">
 ````

 ## Quick start (for Nette Framework)
-For Nette framework it is very similar.
+For the Nette Framework it is very similar.
 First of all, register Web Loader extension.

 ````yaml
 extensions:
     webloader: WebLoader\Bridges\Nette\WebLoaderExtension
 ````

-Next step is to add webloader section with my-bundle collection configuration inside.
+Next step is to add Web Loader section with my-bundle collection configuration inside.
 ````yaml
 webloader:
     my-bundle: